kewlfft/ansible-aur/README.md

 *ansible-aur* is an Ansible module to use some AUR helpers.

-The following AUR helpers are supported:
+The following helpers are supported:

 - pacaur (default)
 - trizen